 Why did you decide to move abroad?

 It was an accident.
-We went travelling and then the money started to run low.
+We went traveling and then the money started to run low.
 We decided that we could either go home early or find another way to stay abroad.
 We found an offer for a course to teach English as a foreign language (TEFL) in Thailand.
 This is a great course because it can be paired with any of the fastest degrees that pay well to boost your chances of employment even further.
 We had friends who were teaching English (in Spain) and enjoyed it, so we thought we’d give it a go.

 Did you find it easy to find teaching positions?

 It’s much easier to find positions teaching English than it is to find jobs back home, it seems.
 There are lots and lots of positions available all over the world.
 The trick is to make sure you get a quality position, as there are a lot of scams and jobs that exploit teachers out there.
-For example, we look for schools who invest in their teachers in terms of professional development, who understand that teachers need time to prepare lessons and who provide resources such as photocopying facilities, computers and a library of resource books.
+For example, we look for schools that invest in their teachers in terms of professional development, who understand that teachers need time to prepare lessons and who provide resources such as photocopying facilities, computers, and a library of resource books.

 What is the interview/application process like for these jobs?